Brigham Young University vs Westminster University

 The Verdict

-Brigham Young University significantly outperforms Westminster University on financial ROI (94 vs 70).
-The 24-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Westminster University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors Brigham Young University.
+On the money, this one isn't close: Brigham Young University clearly outperforms Westminster University (94 vs 70), a 24-point gap driven by better earnings for what graduates paid.
+Unless Westminster University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to Brigham Young University.

 Want to personalize these numbers?